-The Basics of the Employment Equity Act
+How Does the Employment Equity Act Affect Small Businesses?

 Employment equity has a different definition from nondiscrimination per the Employment Equity Act.
 This means it creates a duty to accommodate members of affected groups.
 The legislation states that “employment equity means more than treating persons in the same way” because it “requires special measures and the accommodation of differences.”
 In other words, it requires businesses to provide preferential treatment to designated workers, which means giving them a leg up on qualified candidates of other races or ethnic groups.